SaaS management

 • Subjective analysis: Obtain input regarding the application value and technical efficiency of the application by the owners of the business and IT.

 Rate applications and validate KPIs across departments.
-This helps prioritize investments and allocate resources to the most valuable applications for the business.
+This step helps prioritize investments and allocate resources to the most valuable tools.
+A clear APM implementation strategy ensures business goals and IT budgets are aligned.

-Here are some best practices to make your APM strategy effective:
+Here are some application portfolio management best practices to make your strategy more effective:

 • Form a core APM team with defined roles